 Nizwa and nearby canyons

 Today we are in the area of Jebel Shams, often referred to as the Grand Canyon of Arabia, and there are a multitude of peaks, wadis (canyons) villages, waterfalls and rivers, and cultivated plantations to see.
 Al Hamra is a 400 year old village in the mountains of Oman, very atmospheric, traditional and friendly.
-As we stroll through the town our guide will introduce us to his friends, making house visits and observe some of the centuries old traditions.
+As we stroll through the town our guide will introduce us to his friends, making house visits as we observe some of the centuries old traditions.
 Another short drive brings us to the seemingly abandoned village of Misfat Al Abreyeen.
 Here the ancient mud homes are largely empty, but the functioning irrigation terraces and the lush cultivated fields tell a different story.
 Lush plantations of tropical fruit overlook another one of Oman's impressive canyons, yet another photo opportunity awaits the visitor.
 We will see much of Jebel Shams that we can access via road and then some walking, as we explore this fascinating and historic part of Oman.
-Overnight at Bustan Inn
+Overnight at Nizwa Heritage Inn.

 DAY 4: SATURDAY, Oct.
 28